pikasTech/pikadoc-en/docs/source/get-start_cmsis-pack.md

 ![](assets/image-20220624090340868.png)

-Check PikaScript, including Core and PikaStdLib
+Check PikaPython, including Core and PikaStdLib

 ![](assets/image-20220624090401713.png)

-Here you can see that PikaScript has been added
+Here you can see that PikaPython has been added

 ![](assets/image-20220624090444608.png)

 In Before Build add

 ```
-.\RTE\PikaScript\pikaBeforBuild-keil.bat
+.\RTE\PikaPython\pikaBeforBuild-keil.bat
 ```

 ![](assets/image-20220624090543736.png)